cypress-io/cypress-documentation/source/guides/core-concepts/writing-and-organizing-tests.md

 {% fa fa-warning %} Before writing `after()` or `afterEach()` hooks, please see our {% url "thoughts on the anti-pattern of cleaning up state with `after()` or `afterEach()`" best-practices#Using-after-or-afterEach-hooks %}.
 {% endnote %}

+{% note danger %}
+{% fa fa-warning %} Be wary of placing hooks in the root scope, as they could execute in surprising order when clicking "Run all specs" button.
+Instead place them inside `describe` or `context` suites.
+Read {% url "Be careful when running all specs together" https://glebbahmutov.com/blog/run-all-specs/ %}.
+{% endnote %}

 ## Excluding and Including Tests

 To run a specified suite or test, append `.only` to the function.
 All nested suites will also be executed.
 This gives us the ability to run one test at a time and is the recommended way to write a test suite.